$q$-Borel-Laplace summation for $q$-difference equations with two slopes: Definition of -analogues of Borel and Laplace transformations.

 \section{Definition of $q$-analogues of Borel and Laplace transformations.}

 We start with the definition of the $q$-Borel and the $q$-Laplace transformations.
+The definition of the $q$-Borel we use comes from \cite{D4}.
 Note that when $\mu=1$, we recover the $q$-Borel transformation that was originally introduced in \cite{R92}.
-When $q>1$ is real and $\mu=1$, we recover the $q$-Laplace transformation and the functional space introduced in \cite{Z02}, Theorem 1.2.1.
+The $q$-Laplace we use is slightly different than the transformation defined in \cite{D4}.
+When $q>1$ is real and $q$ is replaced by $q^{1/\mu}$, we recover the $q$-Laplace transformation and the functional space introduced in \cite{Z02}, Theorem 1.2.1.
 Earlier introductions of $q$-Laplace transformations can be found in \cite{Abdi60,Abdi64}.
 Those latter behave differently than our $q$-Laplace transformation, since they involve $q$-deformations of the exponential, instead of the Theta function. \\